 Family therapy is offered at Delta for individuals who require help reestablishing family connections and work through problems within the family dynamic.
 Family sessions will be used to process emotions surrounding your self-harming behavior.
 Your family members will have a chance to express their feelings and voice their concerns.

-In addition to traditional therapeutic programs, Delta offers a number of experiential treatments to help heal the whole you.
+In addition to traditional therapeutic treatment, Delta offers a number of experiential treatments to help heal the whole you.
 These methods may include:

 - Nutritional and wellness counseling